-The Pacific States Marine Fisheries Commission and The Coastal Cutthroat Trout Inter-agency Committee are hosting a Coastal Cutthroat Trout Symposium in Newport, Oregon November 7-8, 2018.
+The Pacific States Marine Fisheries Commission and The Coastal Cutthroat Trout Inter-agency Committee are hosting a Coastal Cutthroat Trout Symposium and Workshop in Newport, Oregon November 7-8, 2018.
 The objective of the symposium is to update the information presented in the 1995, 2005, and 2011 symposia.
 The goal is to improve our understanding of the biology of Coastal Cutthroat Trout, provide information on the current status of the sub-species, and continue to encourage a collaborative approach towards improved conservation and management.
 Join us!

 The Coastal Cutthroat Trout Inter-agency Committee is a collaborative effort between state, federal, and tribal natural resource agencies.
 This website is intended to provide information about our activities.